Example Program 8: MM_S8_Viz_Subtask

 Program Introduction

-This example program consists of two programs.
-The secondary program triggers the Mech-Viz project to run to obtain the planned path.
-The primary program moves the robot based on the planned path.
-Then, the primary program triggers the secondary program to run when the robot performs placing to obtain the next planned path, shortening the cycle time.
+This example program consists of two programs: a main program and a sub program.
+The sub program (background program) triggers the Mech-Viz project to run to obtain the planned path.
+The main program (the foreground program) moves the robot based on the planned path.
+Then, the main program triggers the sub program to run when the robot performs placing to obtain the next planned path, shortening the cycle time.

 Program Description